 Front setback: 200 ft. from street Right of Way

-at setback line: 400 ft.
+Minimum lot width at setback line: 400 ft.

 Side setback: 100 ft.

+Rear setback: 100 ft.

 Single family dwellings may be built to a height of 35 feet, which may be increased to 45 feet provided that the two side yards for the building are increased by one foot for each additional foot of building height over 35 feet.